 - Ampang: A large, mostly residential and commercial area encompassing KLCC with plenty of restaurants, bars and activities.
-Home to the national stadium and site of Merdeka 118, soon-to-be the 2nd tallest building in the world (644 metres).
+Home to the national stadium and site of Merdeka 118, now the 2nd tallest building in the world (644 metres).

 - Chinatown: A nice area to spend an afternoon, it has Central Market, lantern-laden Petaling Street, Buddhist and Hindu temples, Chinese street food, and nightlife.
 A short walk to Merdeka Square with views of the beautifully-lit Masjid Jamek (mosque).